andersju/webbkoll/README.md

   * IPv6 support
   * Check whether site is in HSTS preload list?
   * More translations?
+  * Generate good HTML versions of the GDPR (based on [XML sources](https://github.com/andersju/gdpr-xml)) and host locally instead of linking to third-parties of varying quality
   * More?
 Let me know!

 ## Credits & licenses